3 April 2020

 Alas, the coronavirus broke out and spiralled out of control, sending people into a state of panic.
 The situation is even more catastrophic than aliens invading earth in sci-fi movies.
 The coronavirus crept in like a cat treading on a rug, but it is as if humans have been thrown into the flood that Noah experienced in the Bible.
 Humanity is struggling to stay afloat in the waves of the coronavirus, or rather desperately begging to stay alive.

 Thinking back, the coronavirus is really cunning.
 It first lurked in Wuhan’s Huanan Seafood Wholesale Market, coldly watching swarms of people enter and leave during the Lunar New Year period.
 It observed the people as they went about their New Year celebrations and watched as politicians basked in the applause of summits.
-Then it blew in like a sudden snowstorm, striking a blow when it deemed fit, as described in Tang dynasty poet Li Bai’s poem Xiake Xing (《侠客行》): “They kill a person in ten steps and are unstoppable across a thousand li.
+Then it blew in like a sudden snowstorm, striking a blow when it deemed fit, as described in Tang dynasty poet Li Bai’s poem Xiake Xing (《侠客行》): “They kill a person in ten steps and are unstoppable across a thousand li (里, a Chinese unit of measurement).
 They leave after they are done, and no one knows their names.”

 Before the medical field could even name the killer, the coronavirus army swept through the land like a tsunami and ravaged the region.
 The nation’s medical workers were summoned to Wuhan and the whole country was mobilised to contain the catastrophe.
 The pandemic affected the whole of China but Europe and the US remained unmoved, like VIPs watching a horse-racing match from a viewing platform, elegantly lifting their gold-plated binoculars as a fire burned across the river.
 It seemed as if the virus was racist and only targeted inferior and backward Asian countries, not daring to lay a finger on superior white guests from a faraway land.